 Browse our list of the best fantasy RPGs of all time.
 From old isometric titles to the latest releases, we ranked our absolute favorites.

 Welcome to our round-up of the best fantasy RPGs.
 Ever since PC games first gained popularity, developers have brought tabletop RPGs to virtual life.
 The genre has evolved tremendously since then – from the orcs, elves and sorcery that were the staples of the genre, RPGs have since gone into space and even to our own, boring world.
+However, for better or for worse, fantasy settings still dominate RPGs to this day.

 Our Criteria for choosing the best fantasy RPG